Zayn Malik

-Zain Javadd Malik (/'mælᵻk/ MAL-ik; born 12 January 1993), known mononymously as Zayn, is a British singer.
-Zayn auditioned as a solo contestant for the British music competition television series The X Factor in 2010.
-After being eliminated, he was brought back to the competition to form the five-piece boy band One Direction, which went on to become one of the best-selling boy bands of all time.
+Zain Javadd "Zayn" Malik (/'mælᵻk/ MAL-ik; born 12 January 1993) is an English singer.
+He auditioned as a solo contestant for the British music competition television series The X Factor in 2010, where he ended up being a part of five-piece boy band One Direction, which went on to become one of the best-selling boy bands of all time.
 He left the group in March 2015 and signed a solo recording contract with RCA Records.

 Adopting a more alternative R&B music style on his first solo studio album, Mind of Mine (2016), and its lead single, "Pillowtalk", he became the first British male artist to debut at number one in both the UK and US with his debut single and album.
 His subsequent collaborative singles "I Don't Wanna Live Forever" with Taylor Swift and "Dusk Till Dawn" featuring Sia were met with international success.
 He released his second studio album, Icarus Falls, in 2018, followed by his third album, Nobody Is Listening, in 2021.

-Zayn has received several accolades, including an American Music Award and a MTV Video Music Award.
+Malik has received several accolades, including an American Music Award and a MTV Video Music Award.
 He is the only artist to have won the Billboard Music Award for New Artist of the Year twice, receiving it once as a member of One Direction in 2013 and again in 2017 as a soloist.